ScriptsOfTribute/.github/profile/README.md

 Agents will be evaluated using the [SoT-Core Game Runner](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core), on a large number of mirror matches using randomly generated seeds in an all-play-all system.
 The deciding factor will be the average winrate.

-Time limits:
+Time limit:
-- ??ms for the first turn of the game
+- 10 seconds for every turn
-- ??ms for all the remaining turns

-Memory limit and other constraints:
-- ???
+Memory limit:
+- while playing, the bot should not exceed 256 MB of memory.
+Anytime exceedance of 1024 MB of RAM usage will result in excluding the bot from the contest.

 Game version: